Rotterdam University of Applied Sciences Aan

 35.000 m2

-After a European tender procedure, Valstar Simonis, together with DGMR, has been awarded the contract for the component 'Advisor Installations, Building Physics and Fire Safety'.
+After a European tendering procedure, Valstar Simonis, together with DGMR, won the contract for the part 'Advisor Installations, Building Physics and Fire Safety'.
 Paul de Ruiter Architects has been selected for the architectural design.
-It is a beautiful new building at the Kralingse Zoom location, adjacent to Erasmus University Rotterdam.
+It concerns a beautiful new building at the location Kralingse Zoom, adjacent to the Erasmus University Rotterdam.
 The client is the Hogeschool Rotterdam Business School.

-All economic and business courses of the Rotterdam University of Applied Sciences will be housed in the new multifunctional education building.
-The building connects to the existing educational complex that will soon cover a total area of 35.000 m2 and where more than 10.000 students can enjoy an inspiring and sustainable educational environment.
-As intensive users of the future building, these students were able to contribute ideas about what their new school should look like; In workshops, students of the university of applied sciences were able to explain their vision of the ideal educational environment.
+The new multifunctional educational building will house all economic and business studies of the Hogeschool Rotterdam.
+The building connects to the existing educational complex that will soon total 35.000 m2 and where over 10.000 students can enjoy an inspiring and sustainable educational environment.
+As intensive users of the future building, these students were able to contribute ideas about what their new school should look like; in workshops, students from the college were able to explain their vision of the ideal educational environment.

-The complex will be designed to at least the Breeam Excellent sustainability level, with the aim of creating a healthy indoor climate in a very energy-efficient manner; for example, triple glazing is used.
-There is also a lot of attention for plenty of fresh air, pleasant room acoustics and well-controlled temperature conditions that are regularly monitored.
-Daylight can enter through the atrium roof and the glass facade in a controlled manner.
-On the roof of the fifth floor is a green roof with plants for birds and butterflies.
+The complex has been designed to at least the Breeam Excellent sustainability level, with the aim of creating a healthy indoor climate in a very energy-efficient manner; for example, triple glazing is used.
+A lot of attention is also paid to ample fresh air, pleasant room acoustics and well-regulated temperature conditions that are regularly monitored.
+Daylight can enter in a controlled manner through the atrium roof and the glass facade.
+On the roof of the fifth floor there is a green roof with plants for birds and butterflies.

-Read more about sustainable learning environments this article.
+Read more about sustainable learning environments in this article.

 More about this project in this video: